 Illinois Real Estate Advertising Laws are Changing in 2020 and What this Means for Agents and Their Teams

-As you may already know, in Aug.
-2019 Gov. J.B.
-Pritzker signed the revised Real Estate License Act (RELA or The Act) into law.
+On Aug.
+9, 2019 Gov. J.B.
+Pritzker signed the revised Real Estate License Act (RELA or The Act) into law considered in a historic legislative session with unanimous vote from both the state house and senant.
 The goal of the RELA is to enhance consumer protections and strengthen rules for training and professionalism.
 The original version of the licensing law was set to end in 2019.
 This is due to statutes that require licensing laws to be revised every decade to reflect upon industry changes.
 But rather than completely do away with the RELA of 2000, a task force came together to rewrite the current law that will go into effect in 2020.
-Over a very short period of time and through the efforts of several different team members at both Illinois Realtors and IDFPR, the revised bill, Public Act 101-0357, was signed and will be effective in 2020.
+For the full Act, please see Real Estate License Act, 225 ILCS 454/1-1 et seq.
+Below are highlights of changes to keep in mind:

 One of the newest focal points of the RELA, was to position the Real Estate industry to best serve its consumers in the new decade ahead.
 There have been 5 broad category changes in the RELA, some of which include Consumer Protection, Business Changes, Paperless Technology, Licensing/Management, and our main focus: Teams and Advertising.

 “Team”, in regard to the RELA, is now defined as: “Any two or more licensees who work together to provide real estate brokerage services, represent themselves to the public as being part of a team or group, are identified by a team name that is different than their sponsoring broker’s and sponsored by the same sponsoring broker.”
 In this sense, “Team” does not mean an isolated, separately organized or legal entity.

 - Sponsoring Broker’s name and/or logo needs to be the same size or larger than the Team’s name and/or logo including social media and digital forums